 I teamed up with Donna again for an invited gig at Miami-Dade Community Colleges.
 They were rather vague with what the wanted, the asked from something that would get people excited about web technology.
 Afterwards, when we asked our host if it met their expectations, Roberta said a memorable line… “That was entertaining”.
 Donna and I were never sure if this was good.

 I’ll stop there as this is the era I hope to cover in my TCC presentation.
 Plus, I only have like 35 more to add.

 Top / featured image credit: cc licensed (BY-SA) flickr photo by yilmaz ovunc: http://flickr.com/photos/visitturkey/3389957559

-The post "Archeology of Past Presentations" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2015/02/archeology-of-past-presentations/) on February 27, 2015.
+The post "Archeology of Past Presentations" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2015/02/archeology-of-past-presentations/) on February 27, 2015.